awage/Basins.jl/README.md

 ## Computing the basins of attraction

+The technique used to compute the basin of attraction is described in ref.
+[1].
+It consists in tracking the trajectory on the plane and coloring the points of according to the attractor it leads to.
+This technique is very efficient for 2D basins.

+### Usage

 First define a dynamical system on the plane, for example with a stroboscopic map or Poincaré section.
 For example we can set up an dynamical system with a stroboscopic map defined: